Current Time in Daotian, China

 What time zone is Daotian in?

-Daotian, China is in Asia/Shanghai, which is the time zone used across mainland China.
-The city follows UTC+8, so its local time is eight hours ahead of UTC all year long.
+Daotian, China is in Asia/Shanghai, which is the standard time zone used across mainland China.
+It follows UTC+8 all year, so the local clock does not shift seasonally.

 Does Daotian observe daylight saving time?

-No, Daotian does not observe daylight saving time.
-The clock stays on UTC+8 throughout the year, so there is no spring-forward or fall-back adjustment to account for when planning meetings.
+No, Daotian, China does not observe daylight saving time.
+The city stays on UTC+8 all year, so there is no spring-forward or fall-back change to track.

 What is the time difference between Daotian and New York?

-What is the best time to call Daotian from the UK?
+What is the best time to call Daotian from the US or UK?

 What is the UTC offset for Daotian?